akumpf/wordist/README.md

 But in case you want to monkey with the internals and add functionality to wordist...

 * Download the source
+* Run `npm install` to get all the required node modules.
 * run `node build.js` for each stage (currently 3, set this in build.js).
 This takes about an hour.
 * load `index.html` and make sure it worked!